-The deductible you pay when you have an accident and file a claim can affect your premium.
-The higher your deductible, the lower your premium, and vice versa.
+Your deductible is what you pay when you file a claim before your insurance company kicks in.
+The standard deductible is typically $500—but the higher the deductible, the lower your rate (and vice versa).

-- How much you make in a year
+- How much do you make each year?

-- How much cash you can get a hold of if you do need to pay for repairs to your car
+- How much cash can you access if you need to pay for repairs on your car?

-A high deductible is no good if you can’t afford to pay it following an accident.
+A higher deductible isn’t any good if you can’t afford to cover the cost after an accident.

 Opting for liability insurance only